ClusterHQ/flocker/docs/labs/index.rst

 The goals of ClusterHQ Labs are to make it possible to:

-* Integrate Flocker with tools like :ref:`Swarm <labs-swarm>` and :ref:`Compose <labs-compose>`, via the :ref:`Flocker Docker plugin <labs-docker-plugin>`.
 * See what's happening in your Flocker cluster with a :ref:`CLI <labs-volumes-cli>` and a :ref:`GUI <labs-volumes-gui>`.
 * Make it easier to spin up a Flocker cluster in the first place with an :ref:`installer <labs-installer>`.
 * Integrate Flocker with other popular tools, like :ref:`Weave <labs-weave>`, :ref:`Mesosphere <labs-mesosphere>` and eventually :ref:`Kubernetes <labs-kubernetes>`.

 **We believe that Flocker will be more successful if, as well as focusing on making it useful for managing data volumes, we work on integrating it with other components in the emerging Docker and container ecosystem.**

-Our biggest step towards this goal so far is the :ref:`Flocker Docker plugin <labs-docker-plugin>`, which makes Flocker pluggable directly into the Docker Engine and directly usable from the ``docker run`` CLI.
+Our biggest step towards this goal so far is the :ref:`Flocker Docker plugin <labs-docker-plugin>`, which enables you to integrate Flocker with tools like :ref:`Swarm <labs-swarm>` and :ref:`Compose <labs-compose>`, and pluggable directly into the Docker Engine and directly usable from the ``docker run`` CLI.

 Mega demo
 =========